apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 CAS is able to natively provide trusted device/browser features as part of any multifactor authentication flow.
 While certain providers tend to support this feature as well, this behavior is now put into CAS directly providing you with exact control over how devices/browsers are checked, how is that decision remembered for subsequent requests and how you might allow delegated management of those trusted decisions both for admins and end-users.

 [See this guide for more info](Multifactor-TrustedDevice-Authentication.html).

+## 2FA vs. MFA

+Multifactor authentication in CAS most presents itself in form of tw-factor authentication when deployed.
+The framework however should be designed in such a way to allow additional chaining of other providers into an existing authentication experience.
+If you have a need to string along multiple factors together one after another, it is likely that you may need to adjust and extend the existing authentication workflows to delver the use case.

 ## Settings